 Recognize, making data talk is part art and part science.
-Thus, your team shouldn’t just be geeky and smart, they need to understand how people think — much like in the new hit series Scorpion need Paige to interpret the world around them despite the others in their high IQ team.
+Thus, your team shouldn’t just be geeky and smart, they need to understand how people think — much like in the new hit series Scorpion where the geeks need Paige to interpret the world around them despite their high IQ team.
 Plus, there’s an art to understanding (and predicting) the needs of internal users and creating reports they can understand.

 And, these tools change all the time, so investing in ongoing training is a must.

 Increasingly, those of us working in the analytics space see recommendations for BI teams to think more like academics.
 B2BMarketing has these recommendations about the science of data: